TheRealGI/BTTV-Analytics-Tracker/README.md

 ## !untrack

 Using **!untrack** command will remove you from the tracking list.
-The bot will ignore all you message you made and therefore won't keep track on your usage of the bttv emotes.
+The bot will ignore all you message you made and therefore won't keep track on your usage of the Twitch emotes.

 ## !mytopemotes

-Using **!mytopemotes** command will displays your top 3 used bttv emote with the corresponding count in chat.
+Using **!mytopemotes** command will displays your top 3 used Twitch emotes with the corresponding count in chat.

 ## !trackedemotes

-Using **!trackedemotes** will displays all bttv emotes which are tracked on the channel.
+Using **!trackedemotes** will displays all Twitch emotes which are tracked on the channel.
 Be aware that multiple messages will be send to the chat depending on how many there are.

 ## !channeltopemotes

-Using the **!channeltopemotes** will display all used emotes  of the channel from the most used down to the least used one.
+Using the **!channeltopemotes** will display all used Twitch emotes of the channel from the most used down to the least used one.
 Keep in mind that the count is sum up by all viewers which has the tracking activated once.

 ## !setbttvuserid
 Does set the value for importing emotes from your BTTV Channel.
 The provided value is the technical userId.
 Follow the instruction below to retrieve this id.